DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/laravel-jetstream.md

-Since LDAP users are not registered through Jetstream's interface and are instead created through an import or successful authentication, you will have to assign their default team by utilizing LdapRecord's `Imported` event, which is fired directly after a new user has been imported or created inside of your applications database.
+Since LDAP users are not registered through Jetstream's interface and are instead created through an import or successful authentication, you will have to assign their default team by utilizing LdapRecord's `Imported` event, which is fired directly after a new user has been imported or created inside your application's database.

 Create the event listener executing the below command: